Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 “Safest place on Cimbrean,” Titan replied.
 “Well away from any roads, it’s sheltered by hills, the base itself is controlled access, and the rest of HEAT are living there right now, mostly.”

-“We’re supposed to relocate to Chiune Station, the Byron group’s facility out---” Hammond began.
+“We’re supposed to relocate to Chiune Station, the Byron group’s facility out - ” Hammond began.

 “We know it.
 We’ll sort it out.
 Need to secure the line of communication out there first.
 The Marines are doing that as we speak.
 Um…”